nbasilico/debian-mips/guides/install.md

 # Install Debian on a Qemu MIPS VM
 In this guide we see how to install Debian on a Qemu MIPS virtual machine.
-The tutorial assumes to work on a Debian-based Linux distribution (though it's really easy do adapt to others) and requires basic shell skills.
+The tutorial assumes to work on a Debian-based Linux distribution (though it's really easy to adapt to others) and requires basic shell skills.

 ## Table of contents
 - [Dependencies and preparation](#Dependencies-and-preparation)